Instadapp/docs/content/en/get-started/cast.md

 });
 ```

-_For more details on the arguments required for various methods in connectors, refer to the connector docs of the respective protocol (Connector docs for mainnet - https://docs.instadapp.io/connectors/mainnet)._
+_For more details on the arguments required for various methods in connectors, refer to the connector docs of the respective protocol (Connector docs - [here](https://docs.instadapp.io/connectors/mainnet))._

 **Note**: Make sure your account has enough ETH (and ERC20) balance before executing transactions.